paulnorthrop/stat0002/README.md

-The `stat0002` package provides R code, datasets and vignettes (tutorials demonstrating how to use R code) to help students taking STAT0002 Introduction to Probability and Statistics at University College London to understand the course material and to see how R can be used to perform some of the analyses in the course.
+The `stat0002` package provides R code, datasets and vignettes (tutorials demonstrating how to use R code) to help students taking STAT0002 Introduction to Probability and Statistics at University College London (UCL) to understand the course material and to see how R can be used to perform some of the analyses in the course.

 The package is:

   - not complete, but developed enough to be useful to STAT0002 students;
-  - probably of little use to people not taking STAT0002 at UCL.
+  - probably of little use to people not taking STAT0002.

 ### Installation